mjpcollins/sudoku_solver/README.md

-# soduku_solver
+# sudoku_solver
-Solver of Soduku puzzles using a graph
+Solver of Sudoku puzzles using a graph